jamisongrant/widowcase/README.md

-# README
+# Widow Case

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+Here within you will find my band's website and my best attempts at making it pretty

-* Database creation
+* Homepage

-* Database initialization
+* Merchandise

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Events

-* ...
+* Blog
+* Weather for show dates